 Commodities and control

 Numbers may not be what they seem, shaped as they often are by prejudices, trickery, manipulation and diverse omissions and inaccuracies.
 Conversion of everything (even people and abstract, intangible concepts) to calculable, measurable data is symptomatic of the cult of the calculable.
-While many of those who fetishise numbers are intellectually equipped to perceive the shortcomings of university metrics, they view the numerical as a higher power presiding over higher education and subordinate themselves to it - just as the fetish-worshipper becomes subjugated to the fetishised object, irrespective of its form and substance.
+While many of those who fetishize numbers are intellectually equipped to perceive the shortcomings of university metrics, they view the numerical as a higher power presiding over higher education and subordinate themselves to it – just as the fetish-worshipper becomes subjugated to the fetishized object, irrespective of its form and substance.

-Paradoxically, then, universities and those within them become dominated by that which they generate - the numbers upon which survival and future prospects depend.
-Marx discusses how, as the worker becomes separated from the product of her labour, the product comes to hold sway over the producer: “These things, far from being under their control, in fact control them” (Marx, 1976, pp.164–8).
-Similarly, McNally (2012, p.37) describes how “people become subordinated to things and powers of their own making”.
+Paradoxically, then, universities and those within them become dominated by that which they generate – the numbers upon which survival and future prospects depend.
+Marx discusses how, as the worker becomes separated from the product of her labour, the product comes to hold sway over the producer: ‘These things, far from being under their control, in fact control them’ (Marx, 1976, pp.164–8).
+Similarly, McNally (2012, p.37) describes how ‘people become subordinated to things and powers of their own making’.
 Commodities may seem to possess a numinous power comparable with that attributed to spiritual forces:

 In order, therefore, to find an analogy, we must have recourse to the mist-enveloped realms of the religious world.
 In that world, productions of the human brain appear as independent beings endowed with life and entering into relations both with one another and the human race.
 So it is in the world of commodities and the products of men’s hands.
 (Marx, 1976, p.65)

-There are certain metaphorical points of comparison between the mist-enveloped realms of the religious world in which mystical forces preside over the lives of those whose perceptions brought them into being, and higher education.
+There are certain metaphorical points of comparison between the mist-enveloped realms of the religious world, in which mystical forces preside over the lives of those whose perceptions brought them into being, and higher education.
 Marx depicts the products of human labour as independent entities, influencing human beings, including those that produced them, and shaping the nature and directions of their lives in various respects.
 Similarly, a fetish affects the context within which it is valued and the lives of its devotees, directing their actions and moulding their beliefs (Pietz, 1987, p.43; Dant, 1996, p.2).
 This is very much the case in numbers-obsessed academia.

-For instance, Burrows (2012, pp361-2) maintains that the journal impact factor has been so highly valorised that many academics, administrators, journal editors and publishers, who ‘cannot help but reorient their actions towards it’.
+For instance, Burrows (2012, pp.361–2) maintains that the journal impact factor has been so highly valorized that many academics, administrators, journal editors and publishers ‘cannot help but reorient their actions towards it’.
 He also describes how the citations-based h-index, used to measure the quality of individual research, exercises a comparable effect on many academics, reshaping their notions of the significance of their own publications and those of others.
 Their research aims and objectives may be similarly realigned.
-The desire to publish in top rank journals has come to determine the nature and direction of much research, so much so that other areas of academic work suffer in consequence.
-All-absorbing focus on rankings and league tables has constricted the vision and intellectual concerns of journal editors and academic publishers.
+The desire to publish in top-rank journals has come to determine the nature and direction of much research, so much so that other areas of academic work suffer in consequence.
+The all-absorbing focus on rankings and league tables has constricted the vision and intellectual concerns of journal editors and academic publishers.
 In their craving for citations, academics and university managers lose sight of research output, focusing instead on the number of citations which, like so many barnacles, may adhere to it.